-- How should I configure throttling when a client is behind a firewall?
+- How should I set up throttling when a client is behind a firewall?

-- What range of values does Relative Throttling support?
+- What range of values does Absolute Throttling support?

-- How can I verify the throttling rate for a client?
+- How do I verify the throttling rate for a client?

-- Can I set throttling on both client and MediaAgent?
+- Can I set up throttling on both Client and MediaAgent?

-- How do I set my backup to use only a percentage of available bandwidth?
+- How do I set up my backup to use 20% of available bandwidth?